 Last few days of my 2017 sound installation, Chit-chat, at Science Gallery, Dublin.
 The Sound Check exhibition closes on 24th September.
-Read about the installation here Chit-chat is the third work in Nicholas Brown’s ongoing series of bird-box installations, following An Audience with the Trees (2005) and Bird Quartet (2009).
+Chit-chat is the third work in my ongoing series of bird-box installations, following An Audience with the Trees (2005) and Bird Quartet (2009).

 Francesca Heathorn‘s exhibition of oil paintings of rural Norfolk opens this weekend at Yallop’s Gallery, Norwich.
 I’ve created an accompanying sound installation based on field recordings made at sites depicted in the paintings.
 The show is open 11am-4pm, 15-16 August, 2015.
 Here’s a preview of one of the sound works:

 Medicatio allows participants to control the live sound of an automated monochord by vocalizing the same pitch.
 Chant is a collection of thirty-nine spectrograms that investigates the formation of random vowels over the course of several weeks.